 Because there is such a high demand for affordable housing in our community, vacant apartments are usually filled from eligible families on our waiting list.
 The FIRST STEP in obtaining housing is by completing a paper or online application.
 Once the application is received, it will be processed and the family will be placed on our waiting list in the order it was received by date and time.
 If you filled out a paper application, the family will receive a letter indicating their placement on the waiting list.
 If you applied online, you will need to create an account and you will be able to log in and check your placement and make any necessary changes to your application.
 As a family nears the top of the waiting list, all adult family members will be asked to come in to the office and provide additional information which will be required to determine their final eligibility for housing.
 Once an apartment is available that meets the family’s space need, it will be offered.

 Here’s a summary of the process:

-- Completely fill out a paper application.
+- Completely fill out a paper or online application.

 - The application is processed and the family is placed on the waiting list based on date and time of their application.

 - A confirmation letter of placement will be mailed to the applicant if you put in a paper application.
 If you applied online, the family will be able to log in and check that status of placement.

 - As the family moves closer to the top of the list, adult family members will be required to come to the office and provide additional information.

 - Leasing staff will offer an apartment as soon as one is available.